-The Benjamin Franklin Institute of Technology is Benjamin Franklin’s living legacy in Boston.
-It evolved directly from his bequest of £1000 to “the Inhabitants of the Towne of Boston,” set forth in a codicil to his will dated 1789.
+Benjamin Franklin Institute of Technology is Benjamin Franklin’s living legacy in Boston.
+The college evolved directly from his bequest of £1000 to “the Inhabitants of the Towne of Boston,” set forth in a codicil to his will dated 1789.
 Well over two hundred years after his death in 1790, his legacy continues to do great public good.

 Benjamin Franklin believed that "good apprentices would become good citizens."
 That vision has guided the college's pragmatic approach of developing curricula that meets industry needs, and ensuring student success through comprehensive support.
 Our goal is to create a career path by developing a learning environment, through industry partnerships, shared resources, and effective classroom and laboratory practices, which sets the standard for a job-oriented technical education, at both the associate and bachelor degree level.

 After working briefly with his father, a tallow chandler, Franklin became an apprentice to his brother James, one of only several printers in Boston, where he learned the trade.
 Eventually a bitter quarrel with James led to a split that resulted in Ben’s move to Philadelphia in his late teens after James warned his competitors not to hire Ben.
 Unlike so many of the Founding Fathers who came from the colonial gentry, Franklin belonged to the “leather apron” class.
 Although one of the most significant men of his era, he remained ever proud of his trade and specified that his gravestone be engraved “Benjamin Franklin, Printer.”

 In Franklin's codicil, he noted that the kindness of two friends in helping him set up his business, had been the basis of his fortune, he continued: “I wish to be useful even after my Death…in forming and advancing other young men that may be serviceable to their country.”